Looking for the best solution for WordPress string translation?

 You can also use the drop-down in the sidebar to directly search for certain strings.
 In some cases, you might find it faster to search than click on the live preview.
 After searching for the string, you’ll be able to translate it in the same sidebar:

-The general process is the same no matter what type of content you’re translating, but let’s go through some examples to drive home the point…
+The general process is the same no matter what type of content you’re translating, but let’s go through some examples to drive the point home…

 To help you quickly see which strings come from gettext, TranslatePress will automatically mark all gettext strings with a green pencil icon (as opposed to the normal blue icon).